-While we definitely applaud the bravely downbeat tone of 70s cinema, we can't help but sing the praises of the decade's most feel-good films.
-Sylvester Stallone's breakout turn as the down-on-his-luck debt collector turned boxer was a massive crowd-pleaser turning the drama into a surprise sleeper hit and a success at the Oscars.
-It also meant that Rocky films were a fixture for the 80s and still resonate today.
+While we definitely applaud the bravely downbeat tone of 70s cinema, no decade is complete without a few feel-good films.
+Sylvester Stallone’s breakout turn as the down-on-his-luck debt collector turned boxer was a massive crowd-pleaser,turning the drama into a surprise sleeper hit and a success at the Oscars.
+It’s a series that’s still going, as well - Creed 2 is currently filming.

 Close Encounters Of The Third Kind

-After his ground-breaking blockbuster Jaws, Spielberg wisely turned down offers to direct Jaws 2, King Kong and Superman to focus on an original science fiction script that he'd written and he re-teamed with Richard Dreyfuss to bring it to the screen.
+After his ground-breaking blockbuster Jaws, Spielberg wisely turned down offers to direct Jaws 2, King Kong and Superman to focus on an original science fiction script that he’d written, re-teaming with Richard Dreyfuss to bring it to the screen.
 It was a huge success, both commercially and critically and perfectly encapsulated the sheer scale that Spielberg wanted to work with in his career.
-Opening in the same year as his close friend George Lucas's Star Wars, it was a banner year for science fiction.
+Opening in the same year as his close friend George Lucas’s Star Wars, it was a banner year for science fiction.

 After Jaws showcased just what mainstream audiences were looking for in the 70s, George Lucas took the idea of a blockbuster one step further.
 He decided to create a franchise.
 In the original, and arguably best, of his ground-breaking space operas, Lucas perfectly sets up a thrilling and totally unique universe that was like nothing cinemagoers had ever seen up until that point.
 He also made science fiction hip and marketable again.
 So for that, we can almost forgive Jar Jar Binks.
 Almost.